MauricioMSoares/calculator-extension/README.md

 ## Usage
 Since this extension isn't available at Chrome Extensions Store, you can add it manually to your Chrome Web Browser by following the steps:
 1. Clone this repository;
-2. On /calculator-extension, run <i>npm i</i>;
+2. On folder /calculator-extension, run <i>npm i</i>;
 3. Run <i>npm run build</i>;
-4. Copy the icons from /src/assets;
-5. Paste them inside /dist directory, on the project's root, generated after building;
-6. Access chrome://extensions/ on Chrome;
+4. Access chrome://extensions/ on Chrome;
-7. Click on "Load unpacked" option;
+5. Click on "Load unpacked" option;
-8. Open up calculator-extension directory and select dist.
+6. Open up /calculator-extension directory and select the folder dist.
 <br>
 And you're all set.
 Happy calculating!
 <br>